beltex/gpaNINJA/README.md

 ### What

 An automatic GPA calculator for York University.
-Takes student credentials (Passport York ID) to pull transcript from school server, automatically computing GPA in one click for a seamless UX.
+Takes student credentials (Passport York ID) to scrape transcript from school server, automatically computing GPA in one click for a seamless UX.
 Provides additional stats such as GPA on a 4.0 scale and major specific stats (LE supported for this only currently).